norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 We should expect a graduation in the standards and consumer tolerances for applications leveraging AI, a judgement of performance instead of potential.
 In short, AI products need to start behaving like _products_, and not science fair projects.

 Maybe you are an Executive growing impatient with the lack of investment return on your Machine Learning initiatives.
-Maybe you are a founder watching your runway burn like the wick on a cartoon bomb as your users fail to convert (or worse, churn).
-Or Maybe you are an Engineer that is looking to secure a
+Maybe you are an AI Founder watching your runway burn like the wick on a cartoon bomb as your users fail to convert (or worse, churn).
+Or Maybe you are an Engineer that is looking to secure a chair before the music stops.

 So how do we make the transition from squishy intangibles and moving delivery targets to ship _products_ and _features_ that are an unquestionable success?